Under Armour (UA) Last Update 11/30/25

 Below are key drivers of Under Armour's value that present opportunities for upside or downside to the current Trefis price estimate:

 • Gross Profit Margin: Under Armour's Gross Profit Margin has stayed in the region of 45%-50% historically, despite the downward pressure of increased competition, the negative impact of currency fluctuations, and increased air freight costs.
 The company has been able to consistently introduce new products and increase its average unit prices, which has helped sustain margins.
-Going forward, we expect this figure to hover around 47% in the long run.
-If margins increase to about 51%, there could be an upside of about 5% to the Trefis price estimate.
+However, we expect headwinds from tariffs, a less favorable mix, or regional drag to pull the margin down to 46% in FY 2026 from 47.9% in FY 2025.

 BUSINESS SUMMARY

 Under Armour is a manufacturer and distributor of performance apparel, footwear, and accessories for men, women, and children.
 The company's products use moisture-wicking fabrics that are engineered in many designs and styles for wear in nearly every climate.
-The company sells its products worldwide, though a significant percentage of sales come from North America (about 61% in FY2024).
+The company sells its products worldwide, though a significant percentage of sales come from North America (about 60% in FY2025).
 The company's distribution includes both wholesale and retail channels.
 Its products are worn by athletes at all levels, from youth to professional, on playing fields around the globe, as well as by consumers with active lifestyles.

 SOURCES OF VALUE